Financial

 Delaware Senior Property Tax Relief: School Tax Credit Guide

-Delaware homeowners who are 65 or older can cut their school property tax bill in half, up to $500 a year, with no income test required.
+Delaware homeowners who are 65 or older can cut their regular school property taxes in half, up to $500 a year, with no income test required.

 financial